Get started with insider risk management

 3. Select Policies in the left navigation.

-4. Select Create policy to open the policy wizard.
+4. Select Create policy to open the policy workflow.

 5. On the Policy template page, choose a policy category and then select the template for the new policy.
 These templates are made up of conditions and indicators that define the risk activities you want to detect and investigate.
 Review the template prerequisites, triggering events, and detected activities to confirm this policy template fits your needs.